cholick/codespace-web-tweaks/README.md

 and minimizing the number installed seems prudent.

-As it turns out, it only takes a tiny bit of scaffolding to wrap up scripts that I would otherwise use something like [tampermonkey](http://tampermonkey.net/) anyway, so there's really no inconvenience.
+As it turns out, it only takes a tiny bit of scaffolding to wrap up scripts that I would otherwise use something like [tampermonkey](http://tampermonkey.net/) anyway, so there's minimal inconvenience.

 ## Functionality